pycom/pycom-documentation/chapter/pymakr/installation/vscode.md

 Pycom also supports Microsoft's Visual Studio Code IDE platform with the Pymakr Plugin.
 To download Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).

+You will also need NodeJS installed on your PC.
+Please download the latest LTS version available [from the NodeJS website.](https://nodejs.org/)

 Please follow these steps to install the Pymakr VSCode Extension:

 1. Ensure that you have VSCode installed and open.